What’s in a customer program name? Would that which we call an advocacy program by any other name smell as sweet?

 It’s already been proven that there is hard value in a well-executed product brand.
 I’m convinced customer marketers are leaving money on the table by skipping the rigors of advocacy brand development (If you want to see advocacy brand development done right, check out our interview with the Cisco Insider team).
 There’s great potential for real business impact through elevating our advocacy brands, and I. am. here. for. it. 👏 I think some of you are too.

 Want to learn more about advocacy brand maturity and leveraging brand archetype methodology now?
-Check out our upcoming CAP Certification: Business Impact Module coming up next month!
+Check out an upcoming CAP Certification: Business Impact Module!